Frequently Asked Questions

 Question: If I try to remove the wallpaper, will it ruin the plaster underneath?
 Would it be possible to just put a new coat of plaster over the wall without removing the wallpaper?

-Plasterman’s Answer: The wallpaper will have to be come off.
+Plasterman’s Answer: The wallpaper will have to be removed.
 The basic process to remove wallpaper is to remoisten the bond that holds the wallpaper to the wall.
 This can be done several ways.
 Interestingly enough, you can actually apply wet plaster to wallpaper, let it sit for awhile, and then start removing the paper.
 But this method and others like it are messy.
 Well, thanks to modern inventions, there is another way!
 I suggest you rent a wallpaper steamer (from your local rental store) and use it to carefully steam the layers off.
 After steaming a small area, you can use a scraper to help remove the paper.
 However, you will need to be careful not to gouge or nick the existing plaster.
 Once the paper is removed, you will want to inspect the plaster wall to ensure that there are no loose areas.
 Loose areas will need to be repaired before continuing.
 If you do have a solid plaster wall with only small nicks from the scraper, these nicks can be fixed.
 You would do this by applying tape mud to them, letting the mud dry, and then lightly sanding these areas to a smooth finish.

 Ask Us A Question